StefanHamminga/url-regexp-split.js/README.md

 The project is licensed as [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.html), the license file is included in the project directory.

 Copyright 2015 [Stefan Hamminga](mailto:stefan@prjct.net) - [prjct.net](https://prjct.net)

+The file `types.json` is part of [node mime](https://github.com/broofa/node-mime) and shared (MIT licensed) by Benjamin Thomas, Robert Kieffer